microsoft/botframework-solutions/templates/Customer-Support-Template/CustomerSupportTemplate/readme.md

 az bot publish --name "CustomerSupportTemplate" --resource-group "CustomerSupportTemplate"
 ```

+## Analytics
+The Customer Support Template is configured to collect telemetry into Application Insights.
+This can be imported into a Power BI dashboard to view [advanced conversational analytics](https://aka.ms/botPowerBiTemplate).

 ## Next Steps
 Find more documentation for enabling more scenarios and further customization [here](http://aka.ms/ent_docs).